tulu/chrome-extension-npm-faves/README.md

 - Sync package information with [https://registry.npmjs.org](https://registry.npmjs.org)
 - Remove package from faves from the package information view in the pop up
 - Copy to clipboard install snippet from the package information view in the pop up
-- View all faved packages with more detailed information (like when it was added to faves) in the options page
+- View all faved packages with more detailed information (like the date when it was added to faves) in the options page

 ## How To Use

 The easiest way is to install it directly from the chrome web store.

-Alternatively you can clone the repository or download the latest release and install the extension in Chrome by following this steps:
+Alternatively you can clone the repository or download the latest release and install the extension in Chrome by following the steps:

 1. Go to `Chrome Settings`
 2. Select `Extensions`